Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Your rights and obligations as a social housing tenant

 What if I have a dispute with my tenancy manager?

-If you have a dispute with your tenancy manager from Kāinga Ora (Housing NZ) or your community housing provider – for example, if you’re not happy with their response to a problem you’ve raised – you can ask to speak to their team manager.
+If you have a dispute with your tenancy manager from Kāinga Ora or your community housing provider – for example, if you’re not happy with their response to a problem you’ve raised – you can ask to speak to their team manager.
 You may need to get the contact details from your tenancy manager.
 Remember to keep copies of all letters and to make written notes of all conversations you have both with the tenancy manager and their manager.

 Can I have someone represent me in my dealings with the landlord?

 Yes.
-If you’re in a Kāinga Ora (Housing NZ) property, you’ll need to complete a Privacy Waiver form, which you can get from Kāinga Ora (go to www.kaingaora.govt.nz).
+If you’re in a Kāinga Ora property, you’ll need to complete a “privacy waiver” form and an “appointment of agent” form, which you can get from www.kaingaora.govt.nz.
 If you’re renting from a community housing provider, ask them whether they have a particular authorisation form for you to fill in.

 Did this answer your question?